Articulation exercises for stuttering

 Articulation exercises are awesome.
-Yet the usual traditional articulation exercises are kind of boring.
+Yet, the usual traditional articulation exercises are kind of boring.
 That's why people don't stick to them.
-So in this video and blog post, I'll share with you how to make articulation exercises interesting.
+So in this video and blog post, I'll share with you how to make articulation exercises for stuttering interesting.
 They should not take much time and they can be fun.

 So the secret to making your practice interesting is instead of playing with some sound drills, let's play with phrases.